w4jbm/C-Programs/README.md

 Various programs in C.

+## callsort.c

+Demo of calling the Linux sort command from within a C program.
+Not particularly useful, but could be the starting point for something more elaborate.

 ## colors.c

 A simple demo of the use of ANSI escape codes to change colors and attributes of text output to the console.